chloeoframe/analysis/README.md

 `--max` maximum z position of lipid headgroups to include in analysis.
 Use `--min` and `--max` to specify one or more layers in a multilayer system

+`--center` use this flag to center the bilayer at the origin

 ### Loading in results
 `analysis` will output a `pickle`d dictionary file containing structural properties calculated for each frame of the trajectory (default: `outputDirectory/results.p`.
 This output file can be loaded and analyzed using functions in the `analysis.data` module.